 At Dermstore, our Natural label indicates that 50% or more of a product’s ingredients are derived from a natural source, excluding water.
 If you see a product categorized as Clean, this means its formula does not contain any of the ingredients on our Potentially Harmful Ingredient List.

-If you’re interested in trying out natural makeup, foundation is the perfect category to start with.
-Here, we’re outlining five of our favorite natural foundations with clean ingredients, plus highlighting what makes each formula so great.
+If you’re interested in trying out clean or natural makeup, foundation is the perfect category to start with.
+Here, we’re outlining our favorite foundations with clean and/or natural ingredients, plus highlighting what makes each formula so great.